Axosoft/glo-action-comment-card/README.md

-# GitHub action to add a comment to a Glo card
+# GitHub action to add a comment to a Glo Boards card

-Use this action to add a comment to a card on a Glo board.
+Use this action to add a comment to a card on a [Glo Board](https://www.gitkraken.com/glo).
 The action requires the board ID, card ID, and comment text as inputs.

 ## Requirements